robocode13/lib-fints/README.md

 # Lib-FinTS

-A Typescript/Javascript client library for Online-Banking via the FinTS 3.0 protocol with PIN/TAN.
+A Typescript/Javascript client library for Online-Banking via the FinTS 3.0 protocol with PIN/TAN, supporting PSD2 and decoupled TAN methods.
 The library has no dependencies on other libraries

 ## Getting Started